-Research from Silentnight has revealed that sleep problems have risen by 52% during lockdown - that's despite many of us having more time on our hands to sleep.
-It puts this rise down to 'changed routines and health, money and job worries'.
-However, when the stresses of life impact on your sleep, these things can snowball and have a negative effect on your wellbeing overall.
+Dr Nerina Ramlakhan is a sleep expert for one of the best mattress companies in Britain, Silentnight, and here she shares some advice on how to transform your bedroom into a sanctuary.
+Research from Silentnight has revealed that sleep problems have risen by 52% during the pandemic, and that's despite some of us technically having more time on our hands to sleep.
+This rise is down to 'changed routines and health, money and job worries', and when the stresses of life impact your sleep, these things can snowball and affect your overall wellbeing too.

-Here are her top five tips for creating a stress-free space for sleep:
+On that note, here are sleep expert Dr Ramlakhan’s top five tips for creating a stress-free space for sleep:

 If you're able, set up a space for work which isn't your bed.
 Even if that means moving to your dressing or kitchen table, creating some separation between work and relaxation zones can do wonders for your mental wellbeing.